Grit. Perseverance. Resilience.

 But over time, your children (and employees) start fearing failure.

-We are conditioned to fear failure rather than see it as an opportunity to overcome, learn and eventually succeed.
+We are conditioned to fear failure rather than see it as an opportunity to succeed.

 They made a mistake and you scolded them.
 Or protected them.
 You showed your annoyance.
 You focused on the mistake rather than the effort or opportunity for growth.